 Manny says that Bread & Circus focuses on Neapolitan Pizza and wood-fired Southern Italian cuisine, but he began with a narrower scope.
-He first established Bread & Circus as a booth at the local farmers market, selling cured meats, pickles and condiments in addition to specialty items such as sandwiches.
-Their goal was to deliver food grown and raised locally that lacks the preservatives and additives routinely found in packaged foods.
+He first established Bread & Circus as a booth at the local farmer’s market, selling cured meats, pickles and condiments in addition to specialty items such as sandwiches, the goal is to deliver food grown and raised locally that lacks the preservatives and additives routinely found in packaged foods.

-When their products sold at the farmers market were well received and the community began pleading for more, the duo opened a restaurant six months later at 258 Bendel Road, near the corner of Bendel and Pinhook roads.
+When his products sold at the farmer’s market were well received, and the community began pleading for more, Bread & Circus opened six months later at 258 Bendel Road, near the corner of Bendel and Pinhook roads.
 The menu featured amazing smoked meat sandwiches, handmade pasta dishes, and all manner of culinary playfulness.
 A little over two years later, Manny felt it was time for a change.

 Smoked Ponce Ramen